Delfie/JavaFX_Game_Client/README.md

 ####this project is made by j.r.c Jong Uk.
 ####this project's purpose is that service game client used by JavaFX_Game_Server.

-if you want to use this server.
+if you want to use this client.

 you must follow below steps.

-1.install or build the JavaFX_Game_Server.
+1.install or build the JavaFX_Game_Client.

 2.set ip address and port in Settings.java.